manikyabard/DashAI/README.md

 - [ ] Done with Everything 18th August
 - [ ] Competition End 25th August

+#### Testing
+Testing not complete.
+Made quite a few required changes.
+A few more changes may be required; would like to do it on call.

 ### FrontEnd timeline
 - [X] API for Tabular 17th July
 - [X] Flask Server 17th July